OscarBennich/Comprehensive-List-Of-Unit-Checker-Libraries/README.md

 ## Short description
 ...

+You can contact me at: Oscar.Bennich@gmail.com

+If you would like to read more, the master thesis can be found here: http://urn.kb.se/resolve?urn=urn:nbn:se:uu:diva-353817

 ## Repository sites checked
 | Site Name  | Site Link |
 | ------------- | ------------- |